 Do you prepare pupils for the 11+ examination?

 The curriculum in the Preparatory Division is designed to ensure that all pupils realise their potential.
 Pupils are constantly challenged by teachers’ high expectations and ambitious targets and therefore those children who are of the appropriate ability to sit the 11+ Examination are well prepared for the academic challenge which the examination offers.
 In addition, pupils start verbal reasoning classes in Year 3 and there are scholarship classes in English and Mathematics which are available to Year 5 pupils before and after school; these classes offer further support and challenge for those pupils wishing to sit the 11+ Examination or the New Hall Scholarship Examination.

 Senior Divisions FAQS

-Where do New Hall Senior School students come from?
+Where do New Hall Senior Divisions students come from?